 Ethical approval for the study was obtained from the Post Graduate Board of the Department of Animal and Environmental Biology, Imo State University,Owerri ethical committee and health officers from the local government authorities as well as oral consent obtained from the subjects.

-3.4 Procurement of materials for the study
+3.4 Procurement of materials for the study Include references

 Procuring the materials for the study involved buying of Hand gloves, Bioantibody Leishmania IgG/IgM Antibody test kit (Immunochromatographic Assay) manufactured by Bioantibody Biotechnology Co.
 Ltd. Sungo Europe B.V in November 2022 to expire by November 2025, Microscope and other materials relevant for the study.